the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/README.md

 ### Clean and verifed annotated data

+**We recommend you to access an updated version of this data following the instructions from [WikiRate directory](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/b0571d0b34f1ee68856b5b18468d8d3b7d540c19/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate/README.md).**

-## 🙏 Special thanks to the WikiRate team for leading the work on annotating new documents and validating the existing ones.
+### 🙏 Special thanks to the WikiRate team for leading the work on annotating new documents and validating the existing ones.
 <img align="left" width="200" src="https://user-images.githubusercontent.com/64998301/143174086-aebdf1ed-fe4a-400f-95b2-0269cd10498b.png">